We offer our Alpaca Walks and Experience with our furry Buddies on

 See our booking page for further info and time slot availability.

 We’re here to make your visit relaxing and enjoyable!

 Hassall Alpacas provides you and your family with a one of a kind adventure in Alpaca Experiences.
 You’ll find our welcoming team and our Alpacas ideal for families with small children or those just wanting to get up close and personal with the our Alpacas… Don’t forget your camera!

-Our 2-hour Alpaca experience begins by introducing you to our adorable furry Alpacas.
+Our 90 minute Alpaca experience begins by introducing you to our adorable furry Alpacas.

 Our welcoming team will educate you with some fascinating Alpaca facts and give helpful guidance about walking and leading our friendly Alpacas along.

 After you have finished your walk, you will get to reward them with some of their favourite treats.
 Once you have released them back into the paddock, it is then time to enjoy a complimentary drink and maybe a cake fresh from our very own quintessentially converted horsebox trailer, ‘The Saddlerack’, whilst sitting and watching them relaxing them in our fields.

 Alpacas are gentle, friendly animals that love to meet people.